AviatrixSystems/Docs/HowTos/tgw_faq.rst

  #.
 If you need various NAT function between Spoke and Transit VPC, use Aviatrix gateway in the Spoke VPC.
  #.
 If you need to connect a Azure VNet as Spoke, use Aviatrix gateway in the Spoke VPC.
  #.
 If you need to obtain Netflow and log information from the Spoke and Transit, use Aviatrix gateway.
+ #.
+If you want to build a fully isolated Transit network where there is no inter VPC connectivity by default.

 AWS released both CloudFormation and Terraform support for TGW, why should I use Aviatrix Orchestrator?
 --------------------------------------------------------------------------------------------------------